 - But if your baby is not rolling over and has also not moved to other skills like sitting or crawling, you should check with her doctor.

-- Also, if your baby is a preterm baby, she may reach these milestones later than normal.
+- Also, if your baby is a preterm baby, the milestones achievements may be delayed.

 When babies start to roll over, it is the first stage in their development of postural control.
 Once your baby is about two to five months old, their first rolling over occurs during tummy time.
 This developmental milestone is essential since it assists babies in strengthening the head muscles, neck, and upper body.
 Different newborns, however, may master this ability at different ages.
 You may also help your baby turn over by giving them tummy time and using a toy, but ensure your baby’s safety first.

 - Baby Needs Tummy Time!

 - 3 Easy Ways to Incorporate Tummy Time at Home.